Chapter 5: Micro Motifs

 The parallel 2-node Neo under symmetric stochastic input is therefore a uniform random generator over the four joint states.

-For and our earlier single-node parameters, each node deterministically goes to state 1.
+For U(t)=1 and our earlier single-node parameters, each node deterministically goes to state 1.
 Hence (1,1) is absorbing, and the stationary distribution is again

 A.3.C Feedback (V1 ↔ V2)